pagkly/Zed/Investopedia3/What Corporate Governance Means for the Bottom Line.md

 ## Understanding Corporate Governance

 Governance refers specifically to the set of rules, controls, policies, and resolutions put in place to dictate corporate behavior.
-Proxy advisors and [shareholders](https://www.investopedia.com/terms/s/shareholder.asp) are important stakeholders who indirectly affect governance, but these are not examples of governance itself.
+Proxy advisors and [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp) are important stakeholders who indirectly affect governance, but these are not examples of governance itself.
 The board of directors is pivotal in governance, and it can have major ramifications for equity valuation.

 A company’s corporate governance is important to investors since it shows a company's direction and business integrity.
 Good corporate governance helps companies build trust with investors and the community.
 As a result, corporate governance helps promote financial viability by creating a long-term investment opportunity for market participants.

 Communicating a firm's corporate governance is a key component of community and [investor relations](https://www.investopedia.com/terms/i/investorrelations.asp).
-On Apple Inc.'s investor relations site, for example, the firm outlines its corporate leadership—its executive team, its board of directors—and its corporate governance, including its committee charters and governance documents, such as bylaws, stock ownership guidelines, and [articles of incorporation](https://www.investopedia.com/terms/a/articlesofincorporation.asp).1
+On Apple Inc.'s investor relations site, for example, the firm outlines its corporate leadership—its executive team, its board of directors—and its corporate governance, including its committee charters and governance documents, such as bylaws, stock ownership guidelines, and [[articles of incorporation]](https://www.investopedia.com/terms/a/articlesofincorporation.asp).1

 Most companies strive to have a high level of corporate governance.
-For many shareholders, it is not enough for a company to merely be profitable; it also needs to demonstrate good [corporate citizenship](https://www.investopedia.com/terms/c/corporatecitizenship.asp) through environmental awareness, ethical behavior, and [sound corporate governance practices](https://www.investopedia.com/terms/b/best_practices.asp).
+For many shareholders, it is not enough for a company to merely be profitable; it also needs to demonstrate good [[corporate citizenship]](https://www.investopedia.com/terms/c/corporatecitizenship.asp) through environmental awareness, ethical behavior, and [[sound corporate governance practices]](https://www.investopedia.com/terms/b/best_practices.asp).
 Good corporate governance creates a transparent set of rules and controls in which shareholders, directors, and officers have aligned incentives.

 ## Corporate Governance and the Board of Directors

-The [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp) is the primary direct stakeholder influencing corporate governance.
+The [[board of directors]](https://www.investopedia.com/terms/b/boardofdirectors.asp) is the primary direct stakeholder influencing corporate governance.
 Directors are elected by shareholders or appointed by other board members, and they represent shareholders of the company.

 The board is tasked with making important decisions, such as corporate officer appointments, executive compensation, and dividend policy.
 In some instances, board obligations stretch beyond financial optimization, as when shareholder resolutions call for certain social or environmental concerns to be prioritized.